Can my claim be backdated?

-Housing benefit and/or council tax reduction can be considered for backdating up to one month (this changed in April 2016).
+Housing benefit and council tax reduction can be considered for backdating up to one month.
+This timescale changed in April 2016.

-You will need to submit your request for a backdate in writing and show that you had continuous 'good cause' for failing to make an earlier claim.
+You will need to submit your request for a backdate in writing.
+You will also need to show that you had continuous 'good cause' for failing to make an earlier claim.
 You can request backdated benefit on the benefit claim form or via a letter.

 What is 'good cause'?

 'Good cause' is something that prevented you from being able to make your claim at the right time.
 Unfortunately, 'not knowing' that you could have made a claim is not, by itself, a good enough reason to allow backdating.
 Examples of 'good cause' could be that:

 - You were ill;

 - You were unable to manage your affairs;

 - You had difficulties because English is not your first language.